Devices (High-level interface)

 Note

-To close properly the connection to the instrument, simply call its the function close of the Device.
-This object will not be usable anymore.
+To properly close the connection to the instrument, simply call the close function of the Device.
+This object will no longer be usable.

 >>> lightSource.close()